guillaumebgd/Clocks/README.md

 ***

-# My Clock - C Library
+# Clocks - C Library

 A little C library that allows you to launch clocks alongside the main track of your project.<br>